 ''' The configuration for each driver is defined in TM_MAD_CONF.
 These values are used when creating a new datastore and should not be modified since they define the datastore behaviour. name : name of the transfer driver, listed in the -d option of the TM_MAD section ln_target : determines how the persistent images will be cloned when a new VM is instantiated.
-NONE: The image will be linked and no more storage capacity will be used SELF: The image will be cloned in the Images datastore SYSTEM: The image will be cloned in the System datastore clone_target : determines how the non persistent images will be cloned when a new VM is instantiated.
-NONE: The image will be linked and no more storage capacity will be used SELF: The image will be cloned in the Images datastore '''
+NONE: The image will be linked and no more storage capacity will be used SELF: The image will be cloned in the Images datastore SYSTEM: The image will be cloned in the System datastore '''

 This section describes the installation procedure for systems that are already running a 3.8.x OpenNebula.
+The upgrade to OpenNebula 5.2 can be done directly following this section, you don't need to perform intermediate version upgrades.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

-Read the Compatibility Guide for 4.0, 4.2, 4.4, 4.6, 4.8, 4.10, 4.12, 4.14 and 5.0, and the Release Notes to know what is new in OpenNebula 5.0.
+Read the Compatibility Guide for 4.0, 4.2, 4.4, 4.6, 4.8, 4.10, 4.12, 4.14, 5.0 and 5.2, and the Release Notes to know what is new in OpenNebula 5.2.